-• 203 Application: Empire Generating Co, LLC (EC19-99)
+203 Application: Empire Generating Co, LLC (EC19-99)

-On October 17, 2019, the FERC authorized the disposition of the FERC-jurisdictional facilities of Empire Generating Co, LLC ("Empire") by way of a bankruptcy-related upstream change in control.
-Following the disposition, 100% of the ownership interests in Empire's indirect upstream owner, Empire Gen Holdings, LLC, will
+As previously reported, the FERC authorized the disposition of the FERC-jurisdictional facilities of Empire Generating Co, LLC ("Empire") by way of a bankruptcy-related upstream change in control.
+On November 5, Empire notified the FERC that the disposition was consummated on November 4.
+100% of the ownership interests in Empire's indirect upstream owner, Empire Gen Holdings, LLC, was transferred to Empire Acquisition, LLC, which in turn is owned by certain secured creditors of Empire's former owner, TTK Power, LLC.
+As a result, Empire and Seneca Energy II became Related Persons (and together will participate in the Supplier Sector).
+Reporting on this proceeding is now concluded.